Eero28/ReviewApp/ReadMe.md

 ![My Image](assets/ReviewApp_db.png)

 This section describes the key entities and their relationships in the application’s PostgreSQL database.
-Additionally, I've created Docker images and deployed them to Azure for a limited time due to cost considerations.

 ![My Image](assets/Capture.PNG)